 Through a series of online lenders, these cash loans may be available for amounts ranging from $300 to $10,000.
 Best of all, your costs are divided evenly over the long-term with repayment terms offered from 12 to 24 months.

 If you think this is the right choice for you, consider applying with Monzi’s lender-finder service.
 In short, we might be able to make it easy to find lenders online.
 Apply today and our system will aim to pair you with a trusted, available lender in just 60 minutes.
-From there, you can potentially access the cash loans you need.
+From there, you can potentially access the instant approval loans you need today.

 Should I apply for an insurance excess loan?

 Paying your insurance excess can put a significant dent in your budget, particularly if you opted for a higher excess to reduce your premiums.
 As a result, if you can’t afford your insurance excess and would prefer to divide the costs into instalments, then you can apply with Monzi.
 From there, we’ll do our best to put you in touch with lenders offering insurance excess loans up to $10,000.